Progress towards (substantial) progress

 - labor markets should improve markedly as federal unemployment assistance expires and rising wages attract citizens back to work; and,

 - growing liquidity as a result of QE continue to cause pressures in short-term funding markets.

 With that said, the delta variant poses a significant risk to unvaccinated persons and its persistence could lead to a slowing in the economy if lockdowns are reimposed or consumer behavior changes.
 While this isn’t our base case, the fall in yields over the last few months may be a result of bond investors assigning a higher probability to these outcomes, and technical factors causing demand to outpace supply.
 Moreover, market-based inflation expectations may be underappreciating the “stickiness” of inflation over the medium term, all of which are causing steady demand for duration and could keep yields stubbornly low in the months ahead.
 However, we expect nominal yields to realign with fundamentals and for technical factors to normalize through year-end, allowing bond yields to grind higher.

-Overall, it's clear tapering is on the committee’s radar as the economy approaches the Fed’s assessment of substantial further progress.
-Importantly, today’s meeting strongly reflects the committee’s view that fiscal support and continued vaccination efforts will sustain strong growth and strengthen the recovery in the labor market, both of which should support risk assets and higher interest rates.
+Overall, it is clear tapering is on the committee’s radar as the economy approaches the Fed’s assessment of substantial further progress.
+Importantly, yesterday’s meeting strongly reflects the committee’s view that fiscal support and continued vaccination efforts will sustain strong growth and strengthen the recovery in the labor market, both of which should support risk assets and higher interest rates.